-Structure-Based Drug Discovery & Design: Strategies and Implementation
+Structure-Based Drug Discovery & Design Services : Strategies and Implementation

-Structure-based drug discovery and design (SBDD) offers the most straightforward path to optimizing initial screening hits into lead compounds and further evolving those leads into clinical drug candidates with enhanced potency and selectivity profiles.
-In this discussion, we will explore the basic strategies involved in SBDD and outline the conditions and techniques required for implementing each strategy.
+In integrated drug discovery, structure-based drug design (SBDD) offers the most straightforward path to optimizing initial screening hits into lead compounds and further evolving those leads into clinical drug candidates with enhanced potency and selectivity profiles.
+Here, we explore the basic strategies of SBDD and outline the structural information and techniques needed to implement each.

 Protein Structure in Drug Discovery & Design

-The benefits of using protein 3D structure in drug discovery and design (structure-based drug design) became evident in the early days of protein X-ray crystallography (Blundell et al. 2006).
+The benefits of using protein 3D structure in drug discovery and design (structure-based drug design, SBDD) became evident in the early days of protein X-ray crystallography (Blundell et al. 2006).
 Two successful classic examples include the structure-based discovery of the AIDS drugs Agenerase and Viracept, developed using the crystal structure of HIV protease (Lapatto et al. 1989, Miller et al. 1989), and the influenza drug Relenza, designed using the structure of the virus neuraminidase (Varghese, 1998).
 At that time, most pharmaceutical companies deemed the structure-based method too costly and time-consuming for industrial application, thus relegating the responsibility to academic institutions.
+However, this view will quickly change in the years that follow.

 Planing a Structure-Based Drug Design Project: Basic Strategies

-Analyzing available information about the target is crucial to planning and launching a structure-based discovery and design project.
+Analyzing available information about the target is crucial to planning and launching an integrated drug discovery project focused on structure-based discovery and design.
 The image on the right illustrates possible strategies for structure-based drug design.

 - Protein structure known / ligand known – structure-based drug design (SBDD) is straightforward.